Proverbs 30:5 “Every word of God is pure; He is a shield to those who put their trust in Him.”

 The Word of God as related to us by prophets, is inspired and directed by God.
 If a word is given and is not in agreement with the Bible, it should be regarded as anathema (doctrine rejected).
 There is no such thing as an incomplete work as some testify of the Bible.
 The same message and spiritual principles are found throughout God’s Word and affirm its perfection, not denying its truth but affirming it’s validity in each page of inspiration.

 God’s Word has been tested, and it proves the test.
 It remains pure, undefiled, and holy while it’s truth reveals perfection that cannot be added to or taken away from—Every Word, every time….without exception.

-*Why is the affirmation of the purity of Gods Word placed as a precursor to another truth; protection?
+*Why is the affirmation of the purity of God’s Word placed as a precursor to another truth?
+It is for our protection!

 The Statement: He is a shield to those who put their trust in Him gives rise to the questions:

 What defines His people?****Trust!

 If there is one, continuous, overriding struggle in life it can be summed up by the question: why are we not trusting our lives to God?

 I can ask a person who has walked with God 40 years or one who has walked with God 1 year and the consistent struggle is trust.
 I personally believe that is why this reminder is so emphasized in God’s Word.
 Why such statements at the start of Proverbs 30 and 2 Samuel 22 has an emphasis on the faithfulness of God’s promises before it.

 Proverbs 3:5-6 “Trust in the LORD with all your heart,